Why you should consider a cheap broadband deal

 If no one in the household streams from services like Netﬂix or BBC iPlayer, or downloads games to their console, tablet or smartphone, speed is not going to be an issue for you.

-Standard, non-ﬁbre broadband deals all come in at 17Mbps, which is plenty for people who mainly use the internet for browsing, and only stream one programme or movie at a time.
+Standard, non-ﬁbre broadband deals average 10Mbps, which is plenty for people who mainly use the internet for browsing, and only stream one programme or movie at a time.

 If, on the other hand, two or more people in your household like to stream video and/or download movies and games, you’ll need to think about getting yourself a cheap ﬁbre broadband deal.